Dr Angela Hesson

 There are many joys for Angela in her role, not least being the opportunity to work with a wonderful collection.
 Angela is drawn to the practical and aesthetic aspects of working directly with art – supervising hangs, seeing people respond to the works, reaching a broader audience.
 She loves the collaborative and interactive nature of her role which suits her enjoyment of communication and public speaking.

-Angela emphasizes the transferability of all these skills, enabling her to work with varied collections, from different places and periods.
+Angela emphasises the transferability of all these skills, enabling her to work with varied collections, from different places and periods.

 Angela was very open to the idea of an academic career and has worked as an academic at both the University of Melbourne and La Trobe University.